toinsson/pyrealsense/README.md

 pc = offline.deproject_depth(d)
 ```

-The module `offline` can store the rs_intrinsics and depth_scale of a device to disk by default in the user's home directory in the file `.pyrealsense`.
+The module `offline` can store the rs_intrinsics and depth_scale of a device to disk by default in the user's home directory in the file `.pyrealsense_depth`.
 This can later be loaded and used to deproject depth data into pointcloud, which is useful to store raw video file and save some disk memory.

 ## Examples